 Classical conditioning proposes that you can take an unconditioned response, like drooling, and make it happen in the presence of a conditioned stimulus, like the bell.
 The conditioned stimulus is something that would usually not be at all related to the response.
 It would usually be neutral.
 However, because you have the neutral stimulus happen at the same time as the other stimulus it will eventually end up producing the same behavior.
 In other words if you pair the food with the bell enough times the bell will eventually produce the drooling by itself.

 So how are Pavlov’s dogs related to drug overdoses?
 When someone overdoses because they have used drugs in an unfamiliar environment, it is classical condition at work.
 Say that a drug addict only shoots heroin at home, in her bedroom, with the curtains drawn.
 If her body knows the drugs are coming it will try to compensate for their effects.
 This might mean that her body releases chemicals in the brain to either combat the drugs or make its effects less overwhelming.
-Heroin is an opiate which will make her brain release the feel good chemical dopamine.
+Heroin is an opiate (like morphine, Percocet, or Tramadol) which will make her brain release the feel good chemical dopamine.
 So that her brain is not flooded with dopamine all at once her brain might release bursts of dopamine as she is preparing the drug before she has even used it.
 When someone uses drugs in the same place and same conditions regularly his or her brain becomes better and better at adjusting the body chemistry in preparation for what is coming.